liqd/zt-app/README.md

 - `npm start`
 - enjoy coding ⌨️ !

+Publishing to expo
+- Add the sentry dsn for the dev or prod project in App.js
+- `expo publish --release-channel dev` (or prod)
+- To also upload the sourcemaps to sentry use `SENTRY_PROJECT=zt-app-dev SENTRY_AUTH_TOKEN=<the secret token> expo publish --release-channel dev` instead (for prod replace `zt-app-dev` with `zt-app` and use the prod release channel).

 Note: There is already a very first attempt of linting included, containing rules of eslint, react and react-native rules.
 To be added react-native-a11y rules.